zopefoundation/ZEO/doc/README.rst

   needed to allow the server to authenticate the client.

 key
-  The path to the SSL key file for the client certificate.
+  The path to the SSL key file for the client certificate (if not included in the certificate file).

 password-function
   A dotted name if an importable function that, when imported, returns